 Specific serious health risks are associated with the use of alcohol and drugs.
 Some of the major risks are listed below.
-For more information contact Student Health Services located on the east corner of the Riverhawk Wellness Center on Tahlequah campus, or by calling 918-444-2126.

-- Alcohol and Other Depressants (barbiturates, sedatives, and tranquilizers) Abuse of alcohol and use of other depressant drugs can cause addiction, accidents as a result of impaired ability and judgment, alcohol poisoning, overdose when used with other depressants, damage to a developing fetus, and heart and liver damage.
-Amphetamines/Stimulants Amphetamines and stimulants (speed, uppers, crank, caffeine, etc.) can speed up the nervous system which can cause increased heart and breathing rates, higher blood pressure, decreased appetite, headaches, blurred vision, dizziness, sleepiness, anxiety, hallucinations, paranoia, depression, convulsions and death due to a stroke or heart failure. - Anabolic Steroids Anabolic steroids can seriously affect the liver, cardiovascular, and reproductive systems.
+Alcohol and Other Depressants (barbiturates, sedatives, and tranquilizers) - Abuse of alcohol and use of other depressant drugs can cause addiction, accidents as a result of impaired ability and judgment, alcohol poisoning, overdose when used with other depressants, damage to a developing fetus, and heart and liver damage.
+Amphetamines/Stimulants - Amphetamines and stimulants (speed, uppers, crank, caffeine, etc.) can speed up the nervous system which can cause increased heart and breathing rates, higher blood pressure, decreased appetite, headaches, blurred vision, dizziness, sleepiness, anxiety, hallucinations, paranoia, depression, convulsions and death due to a stroke or heart failure.

+- Anabolic Steroids Anabolic steroids can seriously affect the liver, cardiovascular, and reproductive systems.
 They can cause sterility in males and females, as well as impotency in males. - Marijuana Marijuana may impair short-term memory, thinking, and physical coordination.
 Marijuana can cause panic reaction and increase the risk of lung cancer and emphysema.
 It can interfere with judgment, attention span, concentration, and overall intellectual performance.
 The use of marijuana impairs driving ability.
 The use of marijuana may cause psychological dependence and compromise the immune system. - Cocaine The use of cocaine can cause addiction, cardiovascular system damage including heart attack, brain damage, seizures, lung damage, severe depression, paranoia, and psychosis.
 Similar risks are associated with other stimulants, such as speed and uppers. - Nicotine Tobacco smoke contains thousands of chemical compounds, many of which are known to cause cancer.
 Nicotine, which is a central nervous system stimulant, produces an increase in heart and respiration rates, blood pressure, adrenaline production and metabolism.
 People can rapidly become physically and psychologically dependent on tobacco.
 Nicotine also compromises the immune system. - Inhalants Inhalants are a diverse group of chemicals that easily evaporate and can cause intoxication when their vapors are inhaled.
 Most inhalants are central nervous system depressants.
 Use of these drugs slows down many body functions.
 High does can cause severe breathing failure and sudden death.
 Chronic abuse of some of these chemicals can lead to irreversible liver damage and other health problems. - Prescription Drug Abuse Prescription drug abuse can cause adverse reactions, dependency, withdrawal, and overdose.